 Centrality.
 Distance from the center is a key driver of outcomes in most theoretical models of the city.
 When dealing with data on real cities, it has been customary to measure this factor simply as the straight-line distance from a "central business district" whose location is determined by convention.
 Our alternative, which uses information on the city's transportation network, is the eigenvector centrality of each tract.
-We calculate it by finding the eigenvector associated with the largest eigenvalue of the $I \times I$ matrix whose $ij^{\text{th}}$ element is given by $\exp\{-\kappa \epsilon \tau{ij}\}$ .
+We calculate it by finding the eigenvector associated with the largest eigenvalue of the $I \times I$ matrix whose ij^{th} element is given by $\exp\{-\kappa\epsilon\tau{ij}\}$ and where I is the number of model locations.
 This measure reflects the total strength of a given tract's connections, taking into account not only its direct connections, but also the connections of its connections (second order), and their (third order) connections, and so on ad infinitum.

 Interestingly, this measure picks out downtown LA as the most central location on the map.
 It also turns out to be highly correlated with both straight line distance and travel time to downtown LA (Pearson's correlation coefficient 0.97 for each).
-Figure 14 shows the evolution of some key variables along the centrality gradient.
-Real estate prices, the density of employment, and the
+Figure 14 shows the evolution of some key variables along the centrality gradient.34 Real estate prices, the density of employment, and the

-$^{32}$ The x-axis is scaled to quantiles of the centrality measure, weighted by land area.
-In other words, 0.5 on the density of residence all increase on average the closer one gets to the center.
-The time required to reach the downtown LA is also, naturally, lower near the center.
+$^{^{34}}$ The x-axis is scaled to quantiles of the centrality measure, weighted by land area.
+In other words, 0.5 on the